A VS Code extension that manages projects as "lanes" within a workspace and switches the full context at once.

 Features

-To address these, each project in the workspace becomes a "lane".
+Each project becomes a "lane".
 Switching lanes swaps Explorer, editor tabs, terminals, and Git together.

-The switch is a view change — background terminals keep running.
+The switch is a view change — background terminals keep running because the workspace folder URI stays stable (a .lanes-root/active symlink whose target is updated on switch).

 Lane switching